mattrips/scratchPad/ProtocolConformance 200703.md

 ><sub>***Conretization of a Generic Type**
 >A concretization of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
 A generic type may specify that its concretizations will conform, or conditionally may conform, to one or more protocols, which establishes a pattern for protocol conformance.
 When a concretization is formed, its protocol conformances are determined by that pattern.*</sub>

-The syntactic declaration, `T: P`, that type `T` conforms to protocol `P` is separate and distinct from the determination of the set of witnesses that is the protocol conformance.
+The syntactic declaration, `T: P`, that type `T` conforms to protocol `P` is separate and distinct from the determination of the set of witnesses that is a conformance.
 The substance of a conformance is not declared.
-It is created in response to a named concrete type being conformed to a protocol.
+It is created in response to a type being declared conform to a protocol.
 The set of witnesses that is the conformance inferred from the context.

-For a type `T` to conform to a protocol `P`, `T` must be declared to conform to `P`, and `T` must have at least one unconditionally accessible implementation for each protocol requirement of `P`.
-A distinct set of protocol witnesses is established for the conformance `T: P`.
+For a type `T` to conform to a protocol `P`, `T` must be declared to conform to `P`, and `T` must have at least one implementation for each protocol requirement of `P`.
+A distinct set of protocol witnesses is established for the conformance of `T: P`.

 A declaration that `T` conforms to `P` further constitutes, with respect to each protocol `o`*<sub>i</sub>* from which `P` directly or indirectly inherits, a